MindaugasVaitkus2/Selenium/README.md

 # Selenium
-Different script written for practice on Python with selenium webdriver
+Different scripts written for practice on Python with selenium webdriver